 Copies can be made at the FedEx Office located on the third floor of the USC Bookstore.
 If you live off-campus, there are FedEx Offices conveniently located throughout Los Angeles.
 You can search for the FedEx Office nearest you by clicking here.

-Students will learn their level and class schedule at the completion of orientation.
+Students will learn their level placement and class schedule before the first day of class.